 Wildlife and Sonoran Desert vegetation abound in the Tortolita Mountains, a hiker’s paradise, with trails for every skill and energy level.
 From magnificent desert vistas to rustic ruins and ancient petroglyphs, hikers in the Tortolitas have many options to explore.
 All of the trails involve elevation changes and some have some steep, rocky sections.
+If you want an easy flat walk, run, or bike ride in lush Sonoran Desert, visit the Tortolita Preserve and Trail System.
 It’s a great place to get out into nature, while still being within easy driving distance from Marana, Oro Valley, and Tucson.

 The trails range from 2,800 to 4,300 ft. elevation.
 Many of the trails can be accessed by following Dove Mt.
 Road to the roundabout; there will be a trailhead parking lot with restrooms just after driving through the entrance gate to Ritz Carlton Hotel.